Green-Software-Foundation/if-plugins/src/lib/regex/README.md

 # Regex

-`regex` is a generic plugin for doing arithmetic sums of two or more values in an `input` array.
+`regex` is a generic plugin to match part of one string in an `input` and extract it into an output.

-You provide the names of the values you want to regex, and a name to use to add the regex to the output array.
+You provide the name of the value you want to match, and a name to use to add the regex to the output array.

 For example, `boavizta-cpu` need `cpu/name` to work, however `cloud-metadata` returns `physical-processor` which usually contains a long string of processors that the instance could be separated by `,`, like so: